History of the Scythians: Ciscaucasian kingdom

-This earliest phase of Scythian culture, called "pre-Kelermes" because they pre-date the Kelermes kurgans containing West Asian objects, formed in the Ciscaucasian Steppe over the course of c.
+This earliest phase of Scythian culture, called "pre-Kelermes" because it pre-dates the Kelermes kurgans containing West Asian objects, was formed in the Ciscaucasian Steppe over the years c.
 750 to c.
 700 BCE.
-The early Scythian culture thus completed its formation under the partial influence of the native Ciscaucasian cultures, and, to a smaller degree, of the civilisation of West Asia, resulting in Scythian art from Ciscaucasia displaying influences from the Koban culture.
-The Scythians would especially use helmets of Ciscaucasian origin until the 6th century BCE.
+The early Scythian culture thus developed under the partial influence of the native Ciscaucasian cultures, and, to a lesser degree, of the civilisation of West Asia, resulting in Scythian art from Ciscaucasia displaying influences from the Koban culture.
+The Scythians would in particular use helmets of Ciscaucasian origin until the 6th century BCE.

 Arrival in West Asia

 Cimmerian migration into West Asia

 During the second half of the 8th century BCE and the 7th century BCE, the equestrian steppe nomads from Ciscaucasia expanded to the south into West Asia, beginning with the Cimmerians, who did so by crossing the Caucasus Mountains through the Alagir, Darial, and Klukhor Passes, after which they eventually became active in Transcaucasia, the Iranian Plateau and Anatolia.